 Trade Minister visits Indonesia - April 2011

-Dr Emerson's first visit to Indonesia as Trade Minister came as Australia and Indonesia prepared for negotiations on a Comprehensive Economic Partnership Agreement.
+Former Trade Minister Dr Emerson made his first visit to Indonesia as Trade Minister in April 2011 as Australia and Indonesia prepared for negotiations on a Comprehensive Economic Partnership Agreement.

 Media release: Trade Minister visits Indonesia, 17 April 2011.